5 The Falling Dominoes of Deconstruction I

 “It wasn’t until college that I met intelligent believers who accepted the Bible as God’s Word, the only infallible rule of faith and practice.”

 She wrestled with the authority and inspiration of the Bible for several years, until she realized from studying the Gospels that Jesus trusted the inspiration of the Old Testament and promised the inspiration of the New Testament.
-She continues,

 “If I trusted Jesus to be who he said he was, why wouldn’t I also trust his view of the authority and inerrancy of the Scriptures?
 This was a game-changing realization for me… now that I trusted God’s Word as truth, written to aid my flourishing and not to diminish it, my choices needed to be submitted to Scripture.
 When my choices and God’s commands clashed, he won.”